 Lately, we are seeing a few other “camps” emerge around niche topics within the WordPress community.
-The Pressnomics, for example, is a type of such WordPress related camp focused on the business ecosystem within WordPress.
+The Pressnomics, for example, is a type of WordPress related camp focused on the business ecosystem within WordPress.

 Learn more about Genesis Camp and see the Genesis tutorials covered in the Genesis Camp 2015 session in this post.

 Watch all Genesis tutorials and learn from the live session videos of Genesis Camp 2015 which took place entirely online.

 What is Genesis Camp?